The importance of data cannot be understated in the modern sales landscape.

 Analyze data relating to your top performing sales reps and the onboarding programs they went through.
 See if you can identify trends that suggest that certain training practices create better sales reps and then use those trends to tweak your future training programs.

 Look at how your reps are spending their time.
 How much time do they spending selling?
 How much time do they waste on menial tasks like data entry, scheduling meetings, and responding to emails?
 This information can inform your technology strategy and increase sales productivity as you can select tools that streamline your sales reps’ processes.

 Lead scoring is a system in which you assign point values to each lead or prospect based on specific criteria for the purpose of prioritizing leads and improving outreach.
 By analyzing data, you can decide which data points indicate the likelihood of a purchase and assign them a higher point value.
 These data points may include demographics, point of entry, behavioral data, and more.

-46% of B2B buyers say that tailored offers are an important element of a business relationship (source).
 Dig into your buyer personas and personalize your sales pitch to appeal to your prospects’ specific needs.

 Collect data regarding prospects’ social media behavior – what platforms do they use, what content do they share, etc. Social media has become a key prospecting tool, and data can help you understand how to use these platforms more effectively.

 Sales reps often struggle to find relevant content to offer prospects.
 Analyze customer data to learn what content prospects respond best to, and communicate these insights with your marketing team.

 The list doesn’t end there.
 Data can be applied to every aspect of your sales strategy.
 Get creative!

 A data-driven strategy isn’t something you can just set and forget.
 The way you use data will inevitably evolve as your business changes and new technologies emerge.
 Your sales team will need consistent training to stay up to date.
 Consider these statistics: